 1. Appointment and Removal of Trustees

-A key responsibility of a protector is the authority to appoint or remove trustees.
+A major function of a protector is to either appoint or remove a trustee.

 2. Approval of Distributions